 I currently accept Blue Cross and Blue Shield of Mass, Harvard Pilgrim, Tufts, Neighborhood Health Plan, and some versions of Atena, Cigna, and United Healthcare insurance.
-My billing service can also work with other insurance companies with out-of-network benefits or partial reimbursement policies.
+Some plans provide out-of-network benefits and I advise having us check your plan/policy if you are unsure.
+For MassHealth/Medicare please see below.*

 From population to person...